-The proposed Puppy Uniform Protection and Safety (PUPS) Act (H.R.
-6949/S. 3519) would have required those who breed dogs to obtain an AWA license from USDA if they raised more than 50 dogs in a 12-month period and sold directly to the public.
-The bills also would have set some minimum daily exercise requirements for dogs held by the dealers.
-Supporters of the bills contended that the Internet and other relatively recent marketing techniques have enabled importers and large commercial breeders, whom they call "puppy mills," to sell their animals directly to the public while evading the AWA licensing and humane handling requirements, even though they are selling large numbers of animals.
+The proposed legislation would require those who breed dogs to obtain an AWA license from USDA if they raise more than 50 dogs in a 12-month period and sold directly to the public.
+The bill also would set some minimum daily exercise requirements for dogs held by the dealers.
+Supporters of the bills contend that the Internet and other relatively recent marketing techniques have enabled importers and large commercial breeders, whom they call "puppy mills," to sell their animals directly to the public while evading the AWA licensing and humane handling requirements, even though they are selling large numbers of animals.
 (Wholesale breeders are already covered by the AWA.)
-Opponents countered that the measures would strain USDA resources and newly subject thousands of relatively small in-home and hobby breeders, as well as rescue organizations, to burdensome licensing and regulatory requirements that were designed for large commercial businesses.
+Opponents counter that the measures would strain USDA resources and newly subject thousands of relatively small in-home and hobby breeders, as well as rescue organizations, to burdensome licensing and regulatory requirements that were designed for large commercial businesses.

-The bills were similar in intent to measures offered in the 109th Congress, the Pet Animal Welfare Statute ("PAWS"; H.R.
+The Puppy Uniform Protection and Safety Act is similar in intent to measures offered in the 109th Congress, the Pet Animal Welfare Statute ("PAWS"; H.R.
 2669; S. 1139).
-These bills would have required commercial dog and cat breeders to obtain AWA licenses if they sold more than six litters or more than 25 dogs or cats directly to the public each year, among other things.
+"PAWS" would have required commercial dog and cat breeders to obtain AWA licenses if they sold more than six litters or more than 25 dogs or cats directly to the public each year, among other things.